opendocsg/slw-judgments-backfill/2015_SGHC_324/report.md

 **Issues**

-21     In order for the court to grant an applicant leave to bring judicial review proceedings, the court must be satisfied that (see _Jeyaretnam Kenneth Andrew v Attorney-General_ [2014] 1 SLR 345 at [5]):
+21     In order for the court to grant an applicant leave to bring judicial review proceedings, the court must be satisfied that (see _Jeyaretnam Kenneth Andrew v Attorney-General_ <span class="citation">[2014] 1 SLR 345</span> at [5]):

  (a) the matter complained of is susceptible to judicial review;